“Alya Silverwind, we need to talk about this report. It just says ‘Bad guys defeated.’”

 Terra slouched, stopped, and sighed before turning around again.

 Beth shook her head.
 “Terra, would it kill you to do something difficult every once in a while?
 You drifted through school without ever pushing yourself.
 You have done nothing all summer long but read World War II history books and dig up rocks in that pit behind the house.
 Now it’s fall semester and soon it will be too late to enroll in a good college.”

 Terra crossed her arms and glared at Beth.

 Beth frowned before pointing at Terra.
 “When your father and I still struggled–”

 “Yes I know,” Terra said, trying not to roll her eyes at hearing the same story for the thousandth time.
 “Our family went through hard times before you were promoted.
 Dad had to work double shifts.
 You don’t want me to have to go through the same thing.”

 Terra hoped that would end it.
 She turned to leave again only to find her father, Fredrick Mason, blocking her escape.

 “Good news!”
 Fred said.
-He was a head shorter than Terra and as poorly dressed.
+He was slightly shorter than Terra and as poorly dressed.
 He wore a stained T-shirt and worn bluejeans.
 She often wondered what her mother saw in him until Fred smiled, which was always difficult to not return.
 “I talked to my friend Jeff today.
 He says he could use a part timer for his garage.
 Basic stuff; answering the phone, a bit of cleaning.
 That sort of thing.
 Interested?”